ruoyann/tp/docs/UserGuide.md

 #### Adding a study spot: `add`

-You can add a study spot to StudyTracker by making use of this command.
+You can add a study spot to StudyTracker by making use of the `add` command.

 **Format:** `add n/NAME* r/RATING* a/ADDRESS t/TAG... m/AMENITY... o/OPERATING_HOURS`